JC-127/Warhammer-40K-Table-Top-Simulator/Mercado_Warhammer40KTableTopSimulator.md

 - Still a Work In Progress so expect it not to be created or implemented yet.

 ## Required Resources
--Any IDE that can implement the use of a GUI.
+- Any IDE that can implement the use of a GUI.
--Knowledge of game programming.
+- Knowledge of game programming.
--Knowledge of the use of game "engines" for development purposes.
+- Knowledge of the use of game "engines" for development purposes.